 Crafting a solid IT budget plan calls for IT executives to communicate and collaborate closely with other senior business leaders.
 While IT budget plans vary depending on the needs of each business department in your organization, a well-rounded plan typically covers the following areas: hardware and software, training, backup and disaster recovery, support and maintenance, telecommunications, cloud services and miscellaneous expenses.

-In this roundup, we've collected free, downloadable IT budget plan templates and examples that can be customized depending on the size of your organization, your industry and what type of projects and processes you're buying technology for as you plan your budget for the next year or more.
+In this roundup, we've collected eight free, downloadable IT budget plan templates and examples that are customizable depending on the size of your organization, your industry and what type of projects and processes you're buying technology for as you plan your budget for the next year or more.

-OFFERING: Info-Tech Research Group, an IT research and advisory firm, designed this IT budget template to function as a reference guide to help steer day-to-day IT department activities (note: requires free registration to download).
+Offering: Info-Tech Research Group, an IT research and advisory firm, designed this IT budget template to function as a reference guide to help steer day-to-day IT department activities.
 The document includes an optional monthly worksheet to help get better estimates for total individual revenue and expense items before creating your department budget, as well as a section where you can analyze the data from the results from the budget section.

 SIM CIO survey results from 2015: IT budgets are up

 Expert answer: How cloud services can affect your IT budget plan